zackforbing/ruby-submissions/1605/module_4_assignments/gametime/deb-tommasina-karina/check_in1.md

 ### Points for first check in (base 50)

 * 50: First check in form and README was completed and pull requested in.
 Team has a well documented plan for moving forward with their game.
 Team has completed some wireframing and/or written code.
+* **45: First check in form was completed and pull requested in.
+Team has a well documented plan for moving forward with their game.
+Team has completed some wireframing and/or written code.**
 * 40: First check in form and README was completed and pull requested in.
 Team has a well documented plan for moving forward with their game.
 Team has not written any code or created any wireframe documents.
 * 25: First check in form completed but shows little effort at documenting/planning and team has not written any code.
 * 0: First check in form was not completed.

 ### Instructor's Goals for Next Check In

-* Goal 1: _eg.
-Create snake head constructor that draws itself on the canvas_
+* Goal 1: Health foods fall from the top

-* Goal 2: _eg.
-Stop snake from moving past the boundry of the canvas when moving - write tests_

-* Goal 3: _eg.
-Configure jshint and .jshintrc_

-_Note: Instructor/Groups can add additional goals beyond 3.
-Grading for the next check in will be based on completion of goals_
+* Goal 2: Junk Foods fall from overlord

+* Goal 3: Have some kind of canvas test for the draw functions

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Health foods collide with tray and affect score, which is visible on the screen

 ### Feedback?